 - Submit work from a novel that is completed.
 Authors in the recent anthology were approached by interested agents and editors immediately after the anthology was launched.
 You should be prepared to send out the completed novel to editors and/or agents who request it.

 Submit work from a novel that is completed.

 - Submit the first chapters (and prologue if applicable) of your completed novel.
-Chapters other than from the beginning ask the judges to fill in too many questions.
-If the first chapters aren’t the most compelling, you may want to consider revising the start to your novel.
+Chapters other than from the beginning leave the judges with too many questions.
+If the first chapters aren’t the most compelling, you may want to consider revising the start of your novel.

 - Read your opening lines.
 Do they immediately grab the reader’s attention with a strong voice, intriguing mystery and/or a hint of the journey to come?
 Judges will read hundreds of pages, if you can hook them from the opening lines, you have a better chance of holding their attention and making your work memorable.

 - The anthology endeavours to showcase a variety of genres for a range of ages.
 We receive few extracts from novels for young readers.
 We would like to highlight more original fiction for ages five to nine.